Event Terms and conditions

 The protected trade environment will be the conference centre, the main conference hostels, the social events and activities.
 Delegates must not trade with non-registered persons within these environments (including video and/or online conferencing).
 Doing so will be deemed to be breaking the ethos of the conference.
 Sanctions may include cancellation of registration without refund.

-Only organisations attending the STAY WYSE Conference may meet and host other conference participants.
-We do not encourage non-registered institutions to access and benefit from meeting potential business partners that the STAY WYSE Conference registered organisations have paid to meet.
+Only organisations attending STAY WYSE Amsterdam may meet and host other conference participants.
+We do not encourage non-registered institutions to access and benefit from meeting potential business partners that STAY WYSE Amsterdam registered organisations have paid to meet.

 Live streaming and/or recording of educational content is strictly prohibited.